 Best Patient Care Technician Schools in Washington

-If you want to start a healthcare career quickly, training as a Patient Care Technician (PCT) in Washington is a direct path into the field.
-You can train in under a year at most schools.
-The right program will prepare you for certification, clinical skills, and working in hospitals, nursing homes, or home health.
+If you want to enter healthcare, training as a Patient Care Technician (PCT) in Washington is one option.
+Many programs take about a year; timelines vary by school and schedule.
+Programs may include preparation for certification, clinical skills, and practice in hospitals, nursing homes, or home health.
+Employment is not guaranteed.

 A PCT works under the supervision of nurses and doctors.
 You might help patients with daily activities, check vital signs, draw blood, collect specimens, and assist with basic medical procedures.
 In Washington, many PCT programs also train you in Certified Nursing Assistant (CNA) skills, so you can be more versatile on the job.